-As per the Health Insurance Portability and Accountability Act (HIPAA), every healthcare mobile app should comply to the regulations of the HIPAA act.
-The act requires developers to create apps that keep protected health information (PHI) of every patient secure as per the Privacy Rule.
+As per the Health Insurance Portability and Accountability Act (HIPAA), healthcare mobile apps should comply with the regulations of the HIPAA act.
+Moreover, the act requires developers to create apps that keep protected health information (PHI) of every patient secure as per the Privacy Rule.
 Through this blog, we would dive deeper into what is HIPAA, and how to create HIPAA compliant mobile apps.

 With an influx of mobile apps accessible via smartphones and wearable, data hacking and scams have increased.
-Since hospitals, healthcare providers, and insurance companies heavily rely on these devices to access, share and track information regarding a patient, the law in the US requires all the mhealth apps to be HIPAA compliant.
-Similarly, every country has its own set of regulations and acts with which their healthcare apps are required to comply.
+Hospitals, healthcare providers, and insurance companies heavily rely on these devices to access, share and track information regarding a patient.
+Therefore, the law in the US requires all the mhealth apps to be HIPAA compliant.
+Similarly, every country has its own set of regulations and acts with which their healthcare apps must comply with.

-Before jumping to how to create HIPAA compliant mobile apps, we will first understand what HIPAA is and what is PHI.
+Before jumping to how to create HIPAA compliant mobile apps; let’s first understand what HIPAA is and what is PHI.

 HIPAA came into existence in 1996 when the internet was still in its initial phase.
-The act was introduced to maintain and protect the privacy of a patient’s medical records and private health information, reduce healthcare costs, and ensure individuals who have lost or changed their jobs are covered by health insurance.
+In fact, the act was introduced to maintain and protect the privacy of a patient’s medical records and private health information, reduce healthcare costs, and ensure individuals who have lost or changed their jobs are covered by health insurance.

 HIPAA compliance for mobile apps concerns the data protection and security of patients.
 The HIPAA compliant mobile apps help prevent ID theft and fraud against patient’s data.

-Sensitive information about a person’s health, medical records, and other information should be protected and kept confidential.
-This information includes medical bills, test results, emails, MRI scans, and related information that can be used to identify the particular patient.
+Sensitive information about a person’s health, medical records, and other information must be safe and confidential.
+This information includes medical bills, test results, emails, MRI scans, and other information that can identify the particular patient.

 - Covered Entities – Includes healthcare providers, health care clearinghouses, and plans who transfer health information electronically or accept payments.